cwtsam/ShimmerProjectECL/README.md

 # License
 follow the original license

-# how to use "ApplicationShimmer"
+# How to Use "ApplicationShimmer"
 1. Install Java Development Kit 1.8
 2. Clone this repo to local and open it with Eclipse Java IDE (import as a Gradle Project, right click on Package Explorer window and click "Import..." > Gradle > Existing Gradle Project).
 3. Resolve all issues and clean project before building.
 (Project > Clean...)